zeek/zeek/README.md

 	Zeek keeps extensive application-layer state about the network it monitors and provides a high-level archive of a network's activity.

 ## Getting Started
 The best place to find information about getting started with Zeek is our [website](https://www.zeek.org/documentation/index.html).
 You can find downloads for stable relases, tutorials on getting Zeek set up, and many other useful resources there.
-You can also find release notes for the current version in [NEWS](https://github.com/zeek/zeek/blob/master/NEWS), and [CHANGES](https://github.com/zeek/zeek/blob/master/CHANGES) has the complete history of changes
+You can also find release notes for the current version and a complete history of changes in [NEWS](https://github.com/zeek/zeek/blob/master/NEWS), and [CHANGES](https://github.com/zeek/zeek/blob/master/CHANGES) respectvely.

 To work on the development branch of Zeek, clone the master git repository.